 “Freja” is one of the rarer cone shaped pine veneer pendants from Jakobsson. very decorative with the tall cone and yet functional with a good projection downwards.
 This is one of the best condition pine veneer lights from the 1960s that I have come across.
 There is not a single break in any place which is very rare with these fragile lights.
 Naturally some slight scratches can be seen when not lit.

 Standard E27 light bulb socket.
-Rewired with a new white textile cable and socket.
+Rewired for safety.